ably-labs/realtime-voting-angular/README.md

 You can read up on how the [angular project file structure](https://angular.io/guide/file-structure#workspace-configuration-files) to gain granular of the entire project.

+#### Environment
-'environment.ts' && 'environment.prod.ts'
+**`environment.ts` && `environment.prod.ts`**
 This file store environment variables.
 You'll also have to add your `ABLY_API_KEY` in both files.
 Update `.prod` when you're all good and ready to deploy to production.

+#### App component
-`app.*.ts`: This the main entry point for your application.
+**`app.*.ts`**: This the main entry point for your application.
 Everything starts here.
 In `app.module.ts` file, you load all application components such as the voting component and ballot component.
 External libraries like `angular-material` also load its module importation in the file.

-`app.component.ts` initialise the application.
+**`app.component.ts`**: initialise the application.
 For example, in this project, we initialised the `connection state` of Ably here in the `ngOnInit` function.

-`app.component.html`: this is the application's `HTML` semantics root file.
+**`app.component.html`**: this is the application's `HTML` semantics root file.
 As you get familiar with the project, you'll notice every other component's `.html` gets called in this file.

+#### **The ballot folder (component)**:
-The ballot folder (component): this is the ballot component that handles all voting events.
+this is the ballot component that handles all voting events.
 Such as click on `yes`, `no` or `maybe`.
 The ballot component also takes care of publishing votes to an Ably channel that laters appears in the voting chart component.

-`ballot.component.ts`: You can consider this the ballot's component controller file.
+**`ballot.component.ts`**: You can consider this the ballot's component controller file.
 From interactive button clicks to publishing votes to the Ably channel is handled here.

-`ballot.component.html`: this the presentation layer of the ballot component.
+**`ballot.component.html`**: this the presentation layer of the ballot component.
 HTML semantics and connecting controller events get handled here.

+#### **The vote-chart folder (component)**:
-The vote-chart folder (component): the `vote-chart` component handles the graphical representation of on-going votes.
+the `vote-chart` component handles the graphical representation of on-going votes.
 The `vote-chart` component also subscribes to the Ably channel publishing votes, as earlier mentioned in ballot component above.

-`vote-chart.component.ts`: Generally, most angular developers considers the `*.component.ts` the Controller file, (if you're thinking from an MVC (model view controller) point of view) and the `*.component.html` the View file.
-The `vote-char`t `.component.ts` file handles subscribing gracefully to the channel and continuously listen for when there's a new vote and then adjust the graph accordingly.
+**`vote-chart.component.ts`**: Generally, most angular developers considers the `*.component.ts` the Controller file, (if you're thinking from an MVC (model view controller) point of view) and the `*.component.html` the View file.
+The `vote-chart.component.ts` file handles subscribing gracefully to the channel and continuously listen for when there's a new vote and then adjust the graph accordingly.

-`vote-chart.component.html`: this the presentation layer of the chart component.
+**`vote-chart.component.html`**: this the presentation layer of the chart component.
 You can read up on [chart.js](http://chartjs.org) to understand the graph implementation in this file.

-Finally, `ably.ts` in the util folder.
+#### Finally, `ably.ts` in the **util** folder:
 The util is Not a component.
 However, the `util` folder holds `ably.ts` - an essential assets file. `ably.ts` implementations some Ably abstraction to ease implementation across other components.